Seemavij/chandrayaan3/README.md

 * User stories
 ####
 Testing :
-* I tested the Website in different browsers: Chrome, Firefox, Opera.
+* I tested the Website in different browsers: Chrome, Firefox, Edge.
 * I confirmed that gallery and signup working correctly.
 * I confirmed that the header and the footer are displayed correctly
 * I confirmed that all external links are working and opening in a new tab